Japan hopes to join an elite club by landing on the moon: A closer look

 INDIA

-The success is seen as key to boosting Prime Minister Narendra Modi’s popularity ahead of a crucial general election this year.
+The success is seen as key to boosting Prime Minister Narendra Modi’s popularity before a crucial general election this year.

 New Delhi also sees victory in space as important in its rivalry with nuclear-armed neighbor China.
 Relations between India and China have plunged since deadly border clashes in 2020.